mwrnd/innova2_flex_xcku15p_notes/README.md

 ![confirm flashrom reads](img/Confirm_flashrom_Reads.png)

 Confirm FLASH IC reads are sensible.
 Notice the `ab cd ef 00 fa de 12 34 56 78 de ad` in the first line of the header.
 An all-ones `ff` data read means the W25Q128 has been erased or was never programmed.
-An all-zeros `00` data read may be an inverted signal line.
 ```Shell
 od -A x -t x1z -v W25Q128save.bin  |  head
 ```